zitadel/zitadel/apps/login/readme.md

 > NOTE: We ignore `loginSettings.allowExternalIdp` as the information whether IDPs are available comes as response from `getActiveIdentityProviders(org?)`.
 If a user has a cookie for the same loginname, a new session is created regardless and overwrites the old session.
 The old session is not deleted from the login as for now.

+> NOTE: `listAuthenticationMethodTypes()` does not consider different domains for u2f methods or passkeys.
+The check whether a user should be redirected to one of the pages `/passkey` or `/u2f`, should be extended to use a domain filter (https://github.com/zitadel/zitadel/issues/8615)

 ### /password

 This page shows a password field to hydrate the current session with password as a factor.